 At CBC, we offer Cognitive and behavioral therapies (CBT) across the life span (pre-school, elementary and middle school children, adolescents, young adults, and adults) in weekly and/or intensive formats to individuals, groups, couples, parents, and families.

-CBC Co-founder Dr. Lata K. McGinn has spent her career researching and conducting CBT to understand, prevent, and treat stress, the full range of anxiety problems, depression, and couple conflicts.
-She has also developed an innovative, evidence-based CBT program to prevent depression and has co-authored two leading books and multiple journal articles.
-CBC practitioners bring the same commitment to science-based practice, have highly specialized expertise in CBT, and stay up to date with the latest cutting-edge advances in CBT to help clients manage stress, prevent and overcome problems, and reach their life goals.
-At CBC, we also believe that clients need an environment of serenity, compassion, non-judgment, and support in order to grow and change.
+CBC Co-founder Dr. Lata K. McGinn has spent her career researching and conducting CBT to understand, prevent, and treat stress, the full range of anxiety problems, depression, OCD, trauma and PTSD, and couple conflicts.
+She has also developed an innovative, evidence-based CBT program to prevent depression and anxiety and has co-authored two leading books and multiple journal articles.
+CBC clinicians bring the same commitment to science-based practice, have highly specialized expertise in a variety of CBT treatments, and stay up to date with the latest cutting-edge advances in CBT to help clients manage stress, prevent, and overcome problems, and reach life goals.

-Please contact our Director of Intake Services at 212-595-9559 (ext.5) or 914-385-1150 (ext.1), or fill out the form above, with any questions regarding eligibility, for further information, or to make a referral.
+Please contact our Director of Intake Services at 212-595-9559 (ext.1) or 914-385-1150 (ext.1), or fill out the form above, with any questions regarding eligibility, for further information, or to make a referral.
 If you are a current patient at CBC, please speak to your individual therapist to see how this group may be of added benefit to you.